caltechlibrary/safer-php/README.md

 # safer-php

 A tiny input vetting library for legacy PHP code.
+Also includes examples of adding minimal testing using saferclient.php to interact with a PHP driven site.

 # Retrofiting legacy PHP projects